zhiyishou/Polyer/README.md

 #Polyer
-Process a picture to low poly format
+Process a picture to low poly format, base on WebGL

 Live on http://zhiyishou.github.io/Polyer